voa2000/learn-kubernetes/README.md

 * kubectl get replicaset or rs
 * kubectl config set-context $(kubectl config current-context) --namespace=nameofnamespace // to switch namespaces
 * kubectl get pods --all-namespaces //to list all pods in all namespaces
+* kubectl get service . // to display all the services avaiable

 # Kubernetes Services Types